 It is worth having a savings account in the UK.
 While a 0.01% interest rate may seem so small that it doesn’t matter, saving in of itself is important.
 Consider what you’d do in an emergency if you need cash fast.
 Additionally, you can get higher interest rates if you know where to look.

 While many people don’t feel the incentive to save due to the low-interest rate saving accounts on offer in the UK, there are multiple reasons why you should start saving money every week.
-If you’d like to learn more on this subject, keep reading!

 Why Saving Is Important